 The beads in detail

-Labradorescence is not uniform among beads: some show an intense electric blue, others a softer bluish-green, and a few may show golden or orange tones.
-This variation depends on the viewing angle, the orientation of the cleavage plane relative to the bead's surface, and the density of the albite-anorthite lamellae that produce the light interference.
-The background of the stone ranges from silver-gray to dark gray, serving as a backdrop that amplifies the contrast with the flashes.
+Labradorescence is not uniform among beads: some display an intense electric blue, others a softer blue-green, and a few may show golden or orange tones.
+This variation depends on the viewing angle, the orientation of the cleavage plane relative to the bead's surface, and the density of the albite-anorthite lamellae that produce light interference.
+The stone's background ranges from silver-grey to dark grey, serving as a backdrop that amplifies the contrast with the flashes.

-In 10 mm beads, labradorescence is clearly visible without the need for direct light: under normal ambient lighting conditions, the beads show their effect simply by moving the wrist.
-Some beads may have areas with no visible effect (matte gray) — this is normal and does not indicate low quality, but simply that that area of the bead has the lamellae at an unfavorable angle to the observer.
+In 10mm beads, labradorescence is clearly visible without the need for direct light: under normal ambient lighting conditions, the beads display their effect simply by moving the wrist.
+Some beads may have areas with no visible effect (matte grey) — this is normal and does not indicate low quality, but simply that that area of the bead has the lamellae at an unfavorable angle to the observer.

 How labradorescence is formed

 Labradorite is a plagioclase feldspar with a composition between albite (NaAlSi₃O₈) and anorthite (CaAl₂Si₂O₈).
-During the slow cooling of igneous rock, alternating lamellae of two different plagioclase compositions are formed at a nanometric scale.
-When light passes through these lamellae, an optical interference occurs, amplifying certain wavelength ranges and returning them to the observer as bright colors.
-It is the same mechanism that produces the colors of soap bubbles or butterfly wings, applied to a crystalline mineral structure.
-The best-known deposits are in Labrador (Canada, which gave the mineral its name), Madagascar, and Finland.
+During the slow cooling of igneous rock, alternating lamellae of two distinct plagioclase compositions form at the nanoscale.
+When light passes through these lamellae, an optical interference occurs, amplifying certain wavelength ranges and returning them to the observer as brilliant colors.

 Labradorite in lapidary tradition